 Such disruption could see further depletion through increased consumer demand (panic buying).

-Fuel shortages could result in curtailment of non-essential services to vulnerable individuals and have a significant local, regional and national economic impact.
+Fuel shortages could result in curtailment of non-essential services to vulnerable individuals and have a significant local, regional and national economic effects.

 Who can be affected?